sholte6/social-learning-and-childhood/README.md

 The variable “pc” adjusts the stability of the environment.
 Range values from 0 to 0.5 to increase the probability of a payoff changing each round.

 Parameter “pd” is set to either 0 for a safe environment or 1 for a dangerous environment.
-A dangerous environment includes a value of risk assigned to each act.
-For a given loop, the risk values do not change.
-Note: values of payoff will change with probability pc each round.
+A dangerous environment includes an action cost for each act; these are held constant for each run.

 The “childhood” condition is set to either 0 for no childhood or 1 for childhood.
 Note: only the ‘observe’ and ‘mixed’ strategies will include a 10-round childhood when this variable is set to 1.